 8. Compliance with Food Safety Laws

-By registering for the Services, you understand, acknowledge and agree that your business complies with, and will continue to comply with, federal, state and local laws, rules, regulations, and standards pertaining to food preparation, sale, marketing and safety (“Food Law(s)”).
-You agree to indemnify L4R from any legal damages As more fully described in Paragraph 11, below.
+By registering for the Services, you understand, acknowledge and agree that your business complies with, and will continue to comply with, federal, state and local laws, rules, regulations, and standards pertaining to food preparation, sale, marketing and safety (“Food Laws”).
+You agree to indemnify L4R from any legal damages, as more fully described in Paragraph 16, below.

 9. Processing Food Orders